-Ask any student their biggest struggle in learning French and you are almost guaranteed to hear one thing – pronunciation.
+Ask any student their biggest struggle in learning French and you’re guaranteed to hear one thing – pronunciation.

-This ability diminishes early in childhood, making it more challenging for second language learners to learn how accurately hear and pronounce sounds that are not present in their native tongue.
+This ability diminishes early in childhood, making it more challenging for second language learners to learn how to accurately pronounce sounds that are not present in their native tongue.

 There are many silent letters in French, particularly those at the end of the word.
 A word that looks long on paper may only be a single syllable when pronounced.